-Socks must be worn at all times and must coordinate with clothing.
-Tops of the socks should not be visible and should be midcalf.
-White athletic socks are permissible with uniforms.
+Socks must be always worn and must coordinate with clothing.
+The tops of the socks should not be visible and should be midcalf.
+Black athletic socks are permissible with uniforms.

 RINGS

 Wear a small ring or wedding band on the ring finger only limited to one ring.